Dr Rebekah Lamb

 Research areas

-Dr. Rebekah Lamb specialises in theology and the arts, particularly religion and literature and visual culture, in late modernity with emphasis on the Victorian period.
-Her research centres on the ways in which art and aesthetics can be distinctive modes of theology in their own right.
-Key figures in her work include John Henry Newman, Gerard Manley Hopkins, Christina Rossetti, and the Pre-Raphaelites as well as their inheritors (Waugh, Tolkien, and CS Lewis).
+Dr. Rebekah Lamb specialises in theology and the arts, particularly literature and visual culture, in late modernity.
+Her research centres on the ways in which art and aesthetics are distinctive and timely modes of theological and philosophical inquiry--especially as related to ethics, practices of devotion, and formation.
+Key figures in her work include John Henry Newman, Thérèse of Lisieux, Gerard Manley Hopkins SJ, Christina Rossetti and the Pre-Raphaelites as well as their inheritors (JRR Tolkien, CS Lewis and Frances Blogg Chesterton, among others).

-Prior to joining St. Andrews she was an inaugural Étienne Gilson Post-Doctoral Fellow at the University of Toronto (St Michael's College) and received her PhD in Victorian and Twentieth-Century British and Irish Literature as well as her Masters in English Literature from Western University (London, ON, Canada).
-During her doctoral studies she was a Kuyper Emerging Scholar and an Ontario Graduate Scholar.
-She holds an Honours BA in Liberal Arts Studies, with special emphasis on Literature and the Humanities, from the Thomas More College of Liberal Arts and studied at the College's campuses in New Hampshire, USA and Rome, Italy.
+Prior to joining St Andrews, she was the inagural Étienne Gilson Post-Doctoral Fellow at the University of Toronto (St Michael's College) and received her PhD in Victorian and Twentieth-Century British and Irish Literature as well as her Masters in English Literature from Western University (London, ON, Canada).
+She holds an Honours BA in Liberal Arts from the Thomas More College of Liberal Arts and studied at the college's campuses in New Hampshire, USA and Rome, Italy.

 Teaching